Peterpiotr/siguren-documentation/docs/source/archives/motosuiveur-o-m-manual---ms1hr-bci_reviewed.rst

 SELF-TEST
 ---------

-A self-test is a procedure in which the MS unit tests its health through a sequence of tests (table 4).
-The self-test is performed after the initial power-up of the MS system or after a restart from the Reset button (Section 6.3). on the electrical panel.
+A self-test is a procedure in which the MS Unit tests its health through a sequence of tests (table 4).
+The self-test is performed after the initial power-up of the MotoSuiveur® System or after a restart from the Reset button (Section 6.3). on the electrical panel.

 **Table 5** Self-test sequence